 Normal Price: R99

-What you get: Djembe drumming or a glass of sparkling wine with gold leaf
+What you get: Djembe drumming or a glass of sparkling wine & gold leaf with your main meal

 - 14-course African dining experience

 - 24-carat gold dust explosion